The picturesque Istrian town adorning many postcards is Rovinj – and here is a list of things to do in Rovinj to keep you busy all week.

 Website | Cost: 15 HRK | Open: Tuesday-Sunday 10am-6pm

-Enjoy a Little Wellness
+Enjoy A Little Wellness

 I was blown away by the look and feel of the Lone Hotel Spa.
-It’s not only very welcoming, and relaxing, but the “design” concept of the hotel continues to flow into this space and has a serious “wow” factor.
+It’s not only very welcoming and relaxing, but the “design” concept of the hotel continues to flow into this space and has a serious “wow” factor.

 Swoon Over The Sunsets